Education and Social Justice: A Workshop About John Dewey’s Methodologies

 Learning Place, FORMER WEST: Documents, Constellation, Prospects, Berlijn, 18–24 March 2013, photo: Ernie Buts

-On Tuesday 18 July 2017 from 13 till 16 hrs, as part of the BAK Summer School: Art in a Time of Interregnum, BAK, basis voor actuele kunst, Utrecht will host an open workshop titled “Education and Social Justice: A Workshop About John Dewey’s Methodologies” by Dr. Ayesha Ghanchi with Amal Alhaag and Maria Guggenbichler.
+On Tuesday 18 July 2017 from 13 till 16 hrs, as part of the BAK Summer School: Art in a Time of Interregnum, BAK, basis voor actuele kunst, Utrecht hosts an open workshop titled “Education and Social Justice: A Workshop About John Dewey’s Methodologies” by Dr. Ayesha Ghanchi with Amal Alhaag and Maria Guggenbichler.
 Through exploring the philosophy and methods of educationist John Dewey, this workshop examines how cultural and art education can mobilize social justice.

 The workshop departs from the general understanding that culture and cultural practices can cultivate counter-hegemonic processes.
 For instance, practices of “pacifist invasions” (Yasser Elhariry), from within, translate, denature, corrupt, and bastardize the monolithic social formations of Western modernity’s great divides along the segregating lines of class, religion, race, sex, gender, ability, etc. In this workshop, we question: What are our practices of transgression, in, outside, and beyond the art institution?
 How does our engagement with art and cultural learning reproduce our “pacifist invasions,” transgressions, and hegemonic rebellions?
 How do we share them and pass them on?
 In the words of bell hooks, how can we “teach to transgress?”